 - Keep your wound dry at all other times.

-- The Steri-Strips will curl up and fall off on their own after a week.
+- The tapes will fall off on their own after a week or two.

-If you have an ileostomy, follow your doctor’s care instructions.
+If you have an ileostomy, follow care instructions from your provider.

 If you have hard stools:

 - Try to get up and walk around more.
 Being more active can help.

 - If you can, take less of the pain medicines your doctor gave you.
 They can make you constipated.

 - You may use stool softeners if your doctor tells you it is okay.